 The link from your Canvas page can take the students straight to the database's article record -- from here, students click on the PDF or full-text html version of the article.
 You just have to be sure to use a good permalink, easily available in most of our databases.
 Both Library and ID&D staff members are happy to help you identify/use stable permalinks to ensure quick, easy access to course readings.

-If your item is not open-access or in an SU-subscribed database, you need to go through the library e-reserve request process.
-Then, given that you request permission to use the item as a course e-reserve, and the library pays the fees to the publisher or rights-holder, faculty can make the digital material accessible to their students IF:
+If your item is not open-access or in an SU-subscribed database, and its usage is not clearly covered under the Fair Use provision of Copyright guidelines, you should use the library e-reserve request process.
+Then, given that you request permission to use the item as a course e-reserve, and the library pays the fees to the publisher or rights-holder, faculty can make the digital material accessible to their students.
+These requirements must be met:

 Please see our Faculty Guide to Copyright issues!
 Library Guide to Copyright for Faculty